Auto Care Shop Compressors – Don’t Rotate from Recip & Don’t Vary from Fixed Speed

 A Variable Speed Drive compressor sounds like a smart idea, but is it really?

-Earlier we posted a blog on why rotary machines are often not ideal applications in auto care shops – CLICK HERE TO GO TO THAT POST.
-Now let’s address another rotary compressor question that auto care facilities ask us on a regular basis: Should I spend the extra money to put an energy-saving Variable Speed Drive (aka: Variable Frequency Drive) rotary screw compressor in my facility?
+Earlier we posted a blog on why rotary machines are often not ideal applications in auto care shops –Now let’s address another rotary compressor question that auto care facilities ask us on a regular basis: Should I spend the extra money to put an energy-saving Variable Speed Drive (aka: Variable Frequency Drive) rotary screw compressor in my facility?
 The short answer to this question is: probably not.

 The folks asking this question have heard that VSD/VFD machines may cost more up front but that they cost less to run and thus pay for themselves in the long run.
 In addition, many utility companies offer rebates for VSD/VFD machines that can help offset the larger up-front cost.
 Just like everyone else, automotive care facilities want to save money and energy, so this supposed value proposition sounds attractive.
 Right?

 So why then is VSD/VFD probably not a good idea for most automotive care facilities?
 The short answer is that most automotive care facilities typically have severe peaks and valleys in their compressed air usage due to the intermittent use of tools and equipment in the shop.
 This in itself does not rule out VSD/VFD.
 In fact, VSD/VFD is ideal for customers whose demand fluctuates, provided that it does not fluctuate too much.
 The problem with auto care facilities is that their valleys are too deep.
 Too much downtime.
 The rule of thumb is that when the valleys are 30% or less of the peaks, the compressor will have to shut down, essentially forcing it to run as a start/stop machine.
 There are several issues with running a VSD/VFD machine in this type of application: